Frequently Asked Questions

 - Pupil Premium – raise the confidence and attainment of pupils and ‘close the gap’.

 - Maths Budget – introduce innovative methods and help people achieve national standards in maths.

 Tracking pupil progress is paramount.
-We will provide qualified and experienced educators and learning materials, in addition to sharing the impact of MOTM via an online platform and regular reports (just the ticket for justifying your premium spends when Ofsted come knocking).
+We will provide qualified and experienced educators and learning materials, in addition to sharing the impact of MOTM via an online platform and regular reports.

 In addition to the MOTM training, each Educator has completed the Level 3 PESS Certificate, which is best practice qualification for non-QTS educators supporting in Primary Schools.